ST Telemedia

-ST Telemedia (STT) is a Singapore-headquartered strategic investor specialising in Communications and Media, Data Centres and Infrastructure Technology businesses globally.
+Singapore Technologies Telemedia Pte.
+Ltd., commonly referred to as simply ST Telemedia, doing business as STT, company name 199500279W, is a Singapore-headquartered strategic investor specialising in Communications and Media, Data Centres and Infrastructure Technology businesses globally.
 It is represented in 15 countries, three continents across Asia Pacific, the US and Europe.
 It is a portfolio company of Temasek Holdings.
 In 2016, the company refreshed its corporate identity, adopting a new logo and streamlined business name ST Telemedia.

 Business activities

 STT's investment portfolio is centred on three business segments across the digital value chain – Communication & Media, Data Centres, and Infrastructure Technology.